rocky-linux/documentation/docs/books/admin_guide/13-softwares.md

 The corresponding command to remove a group is `dnf groupremove "name group"`.

-The `dnf clean` command cleans all caches and temporary files created by dnf.
+The `dnf clean` command cleans all caches and temporary files created by `dnf`.
 It can be used with the following parameters.

 | Parameters         | Description                                                   |
 |--------------------|---------------------------------------------------------------|